Entry # 65

 May 2, 2008

 Hello Everyone.
 It’s me Wimsey and they do say that April showers make May flowers so I have been doing my very best to water Central Park’s flowers (and trees and shrubs and grass).
 It’s all kept me very busy and my human Maria and her friend Elizabeth have been struggling to keep up with my active Wimsey lifestyle.
-All of this galloping and pacing about the Park is thirsty work and I always look forward to being served water in my personal canvas water dish that Elizabeth has permanently hooked onto her jeans (a
+All of this galloping and pacing about the Park is thirsty work and I always look forward to being served water in my personal canvas water dish that Elizabeth has permanently hooked onto her jeans (another one of her elegant fashion statements, like the mud and drool encrusted clothing).
+And public spirited character that I am, I have been reporting all the broken fountains to the parks department—and they have been repairing them for me!
+I am sure that Mayor Bloomberg would not want to deprive a major public figure such as myself of the benefits of frequent hydration.
+I know this must weigh heavily on his mind when he is not thinking about other offices for which he can run (my personal assistant, perhaps?)
+But what can be more personally satisfying to him (or to anyone for that matter) than overseeing my comfort.

-nother one of her elegant fashion statements, like the mud and drool encrusted clothing).
+Hello Everyone.
+It’s me Wimsey and they do say that April showers make May flowers so I have been doing my very best to water Central Park’s flowers (and trees and shrubs and grass).
+It’s all kept me very busy and my human Maria and her friend Elizabeth have been struggling to keep up with my active Wimsey lifestyle.
+All of this galloping and pacing about the Park is thirsty work and I always look forward to being served water in my personal canvas water dish that Elizabeth has permanently hooked onto her jeans (another one of her elegant fashion statements, like the mud and drool encrusted clothing).
 And public spirited character that I am, I have been reporting all the broken fountains to the parks department—and they have been repairing them for me!
 I am sure that Mayor Bloomberg would not want to deprive a major public figure such as myself of the benefits of frequent hydration.
 I know this must weigh heavily on his mind when he is not thinking about other offices for which he can run (my personal assistant, perhaps?)
 But what can be more personally satisfying to him (or to anyone for that matter) than overseeing my comfort.

 For instance, the other day my humans noticed a drop of blood on their hands as we were preparing to go out for a walk and this unleashed the Great Bloodhound Blood Hunt.
 Really I probably nicked myself playing with my running partner Louie the Weimaraner, but you would have thought that I had ruptured my jugular for all the excitement it generated.
 It was fantastic—the ladies inspected, rubbed and squooshed every bit of me hoping to identify the origin of this prodigious blood.
 Of course when they get hurt things are considerable more casual (“Oh.
 Wimsey dislocated my shoulder again.
-I wish he wouldn’t do th
+I wish he wouldn’t do that”).

 But things have been rather quiet here in The City (New York being The City in the same sense that I am The Hound)—no visiting Popes or gubernatorial sex scandals or celebrities behaving badly (or at least not really badly).
 So on these slow news weeks (usually characterized by major stories involving Miley Cyrus and/or Paula Abdul); I think the denizens of the metropolis would enjoy reading the latest offering from Wimsey Publications: Hound and Hound Magazine (I see no value in the pesky “horse” part when it is really the hounds who are important).